hyprnz/terraform-aws-transit-gateway-module/README.md

 ### Required configuration for cross VPC routing

 Below is a list of resources and configurations that need to be completed in order to provide cross VPC (including VPC's in other AWS accounts) routing.
-Most of these resources are not included in this repo
+Some of these resources are not included in this repo

 1. A Transit Gateway
 1. A Transit Gateway VPC Attachment - binds a VPC to a Transit Gateway